shoui520/shoui520.github.io/docs/monolingual.md

 **大修館書店 中日大辞典　第二版** - Taishuukan Chinese-Japanese Dictionary, 2nd edition.
 A simplified Chinese dictionary for speakers of Japanese.
 If you are ever going to learn simplified Chinese, I recommend this.
 Do not import if not a learner of Chinese.

-**超級クラウン日中大辞典** - Choukyuu Crown Chinese-Japanese Dictionary.
-Something Matt gave me, but it is broken, this is also a Chinese-Japanese dictionary that supports both traditional and simplified.
-Do not import if not a learner of Chinese.
+#### Frequency Lists

+**Anime & Jdrama Freq** - Frequency list from Anime & Jdrama.
+Goes up to 99,999.

+**BCCJW** - Balanced Corpus of Contemporary Written Japanese.
+The kotonoha corpus.
+The biggest frequency list.
+Goes up to like 500,000.

+**Narou Freq** - Frequency list made from web novels from the 小説家になろう website.
+Goes up to 50,000 or so.

+**VN Freq v2** - Frequency list from visual novels.
+Goes up to 30,000.

+**Netflix** - Frequency list from Netflix subtitles.
+Goes up to 120,000

+**Wikipedia** - Borked supposed wikipedia frequency list.
+Whoever made this did not realize that there is more data than just 20,000.

+#### To be added

+**[Freq] InnocentRanked** - Ranked version of Innocent Corpus that behaves like a frequency list.

 ### Continuation: Getting and using monolingual dictionaries

 Let's continue.
 Import the set of dictionaries that best suits you in [Recommended Dictionaries](#recommended-dictionaries).

-You can change dictionary priority so you can match the order by editing the number next to the dictionary.
+※ You can change dictionary priority so you can match the order by editing the number next to the dictionary.
 Higher the number = higher up in list.

 ![Image](img/mono8.jpg)

 ### Why do you say use a lot of dictionaries?

 You need to have a lot of dictionaries and have every one of them enabled because there will always be some words that are in some dictionaries and not in others.
 Take for example 禿同, that is only in 実用日本語表現辞典, and 院試, which is only in 日本国語大辞典.
 We want to use monolingual dictionaries as much as possible here.
+Another reason is that different dictionaries will describe a word in a different way, and in many cases you may not understand one dictionary's definition, but understand another.

 ## Alternatives